 There are hundreds of studies done on Emblica officinalis, the fruit known as Amalaki.
-Studies show that it acts as an antioxidant and to support the liver in maintaining healthy cholesterol levels.
-Amalaki is a powerful Rasayana on its own, and is also used in the most powerful multi-herb Rasayana, Maharishi Ayurveda's Amrit Kalash.
+Studies show that it functions as an antioxidant and that it supports the liver in maintaining healthy cholesterol levels.
+Amalaki is a powerful rasayana (elixir) on its own, and is also contained in the most powerful multi-herb rasayana, Maharishi Ayurveda's Amrit Kalash.
 Both alone and as part of Amrit, Amalaki has been found in research to have chemo-toxicity preventive qualities.
-The ancient texts of Ayurveda, the Charaka Samhita state: "Of all the Rasayanas, Amalaki is revered as one of the most potent and nourishing; Amalaki is the best among rejuvenative herbs."
+One of the ancient texts of ayurveda, the Charaka Samhita states: "Of all the rasayanas, Amalaki is revered as one of the most potent and nourishing; Amalaki is the best among rejuvenative herbs."

 The fruit itself grows on a moderate-size deciduous tree that grows in the tropical subcontinent of India.
 All parts of the plant are used in various ayurvedic herbal preparations, including the fruit, seed, leaves, root, bark and flowers.

 Amalaki is smooth on the outside.
-It's smallish — about a half to an inch in diameter, with many seeds.
+It's smallish — about a half to one inch in diameter, with many seeds.
 At Maharishi Ayurveda Products International, we use the smaller, forest variety that grows in the wild on the Indian subcontinent.
 There is a larger, hybrid variety now available that produces a bigger fruit, but we don't use that because it is not the traditional fruit mentioned in ayurvedic texts.
 The focus is on authenticity.
-To use a computer software analogy - the wild-crafted plant according to Ayurveda, offers a more complete package of intelligence, for a more bio-available — or usable — upload of Nature's intelligence.
+To use a computer software analogy, the wild-crafted plant, according to ayurveda, offers a more complete package of intelligence, for a more bioavailable — or usable — upload of Nature's intelligence.

-The herbal preparation Amrit Nectar use the fully ripened ripe fruit only.
-This principal is a key consideration of Maharishi Vedic Organic Agriculture which specializes in producing food containing maximum nutrition and maximum botanical intelligence.
-Vedic agriculture sees the plant kingdom as a storehouse of raw — and when properly prepared - bio-available intelligence that can be delivered to various systems of the body, and which can also support the classic higher states of consciousness.
+The herbal preparation Amrit Nectar uses the fully-ripened fruit only.
+This principle is a key consideration of Maharishi Vedic Organic Agriculture, which specializes in producing food containing maximum nutrition and maximum botanical intelligence.
+Vedic agriculture sees the plant kingdom as a storehouse of raw — and when properly prepared — bioavailable intelligence that can be delivered to various systems of the body, and which can also support the classic higher states of consciousness.